 Bluebell is a very timid blue gnome who struggles with being brave.
 She’s never set foot outside the cave, fearful of the outside world (Which is kinda understandable given that spending too long outside the mountain spells death for blue gnomes!).
 One day she learns that her father has started getting ‘grey vision’, which is an indicator that he is nearing the end of his life.
 Seeking a cure, Bluebell is relayed a story by an ancient gnome who once overheard some humans talking about how they could’ve saved their sick loved one if they only had one thing: Money.
 Assuming that money is some sort of human cure-all, Bluebell is motivated to leave the mountain for the very first time in her life, setting in motion a domino effect that ends up threatening the entire world.

 Therein lies a fairly sizeable sticking point with this film: there’s a fair amount of time spent in this movie where you’re watching terrible thing after terrible thing pile up on Princess Bluebell.
 First her attempt to heal her Father draws the attention of the human farmer onto a group of Red Gnomes who, now homeless thanks to Bluebell, turn to her for help.
 Then by bringing the Red Gnomes back to the Blue Mountain she draws the ire of her kin… THEN it turns out that the farmer has followed them up the mountain and makes off with a part of the titular Magic Silver, which the Blue Gnomes use to bring light into the world.
 Without it, all humanity will be plunged into eternal darkness!
 As a result of all this, Bluebell is told she is banished from Blue Mountain.
-In any other circumstances this would be bad enough as it is, but for a Blue Gnome is means certain death as they can’t exist outside of their mountain home beyond a designated hour of the day.
+In any other circumstances this would be bad enough as it is, but as previously mentioned for a Blue Gnome this means certain death as they can’t exist outside of their mountain home beyond a designated hour of the day.

 Due to all of the above, for a while this film felt like a bit of a bummer.
 Similar to Princess Arete, you spent a good chunk of the film worrying about Bluebell and feeling bad for her.
 Thankfully she proves herself to be extremely resourceful, so the day is saved, but the emotional catharsis of her success is definitely offset by how much emotional turmoil witnessed.